Taherhotel/Catch-The-Phish/README.md

 git clone https://github.com/Taherhotel/Catch-The-Phish.git
 cd Catch-The-Phish

+2. Create a Virtual Environment (Recommended)

+python -m venv venv

+Activate it:

+Windows

+venv\Scripts\activate

+macOS/Linux

+source venv/bin/activate

-2. Install Dependencies
+3. Install Dependencies

 pip install -r requirements.txt

-3. Configure API Keys
+4. Configure API Keys

-Configure the required API credentials for services such as VirusTotal and AbuseIPDB before running the application.
+This project uses external threat intelligence services.
+Configure your API credentials before running the application.

-⚠️ Never commit API keys or sensitive credentials directly to the repository.
+⚠️ Security Note: Never hardcode or commit API keys to a public repository.
+Use environment variables or a local configuration file excluded through .gitignore.

-4. Run the Application
+5. Run the Application

 python app.py

-Open the application in your browser and submit a URL for analysis.

 ⸻

-🔐 Security Perspective

-Catch The Phish was built with the idea that effective phishing detection requires a layered security approach.
+🧠 Detection Approach

+Catch The Phish uses a multi-layered approach to phishing detection.

-Instead of trusting a single signal, the system combines:
+Instead of relying on a single indicator, the system combines:

-* Machine learning predictions
-* URL-based indicators
-* Website and content analysis
-* External threat intelligence
+URL Characteristics
+        +
+Website Content Analysis
+        +
+Machine Learning Classification
+        +
+Real-Time Threat Intelligence
+        ↓
+  Phishing Detection Result

-This approach helps create a more comprehensive view of potentially malicious URLs and demonstrates how AI can be applied to real-world cybersecurity problems.
+This approach helps provide a broader security assessment and demonstrates the application of AI to real-world cybersecurity problems.

 ⸻

-🎯 What I Learned

-Building Catch The Phish gave me hands-on experience with the intersection of AI and cybersecurity, including:
+📊 Key Learnings

+Building this project provided hands-on experience with:

-* Applying machine learning to security classification problems
+* Applying Machine Learning to cybersecurity problems
-* Extracting meaningful features from URLs and web content
-* Working with real-world threat intelligence APIs
-* Understanding phishing techniques and indicators of compromise
+* Understanding phishing techniques and malicious URL patterns
+* Feature extraction and data analysis
+* Web crawling and website analysis
+* Integrating third-party threat intelligence APIs
-* Building an end-to-end security-focused web application
+* Building an end-to-end AI-powered security application

 ⸻

 🔮 Future Improvements

-* Improve model performance with larger and more diverse datasets
+* Improve detection using larger and more diverse datasets
-* Add explainable AI to show why a URL was flagged
+* Add explainable AI to provide reasons behind predictions
-* Develop a browser extension for real-time phishing protection
+* Develop a browser extension for real-time protection
-* Add continuous threat intelligence feeds
+* Add additional threat intelligence sources
-* Expand detection to include visual similarity and brand impersonation
+* Implement continuous monitoring for suspicious domains

+⸻

+⚠️ Disclaimer

+Catch The Phish is developed for educational and research purposes.
+Detection results should be treated as an additional security signal and not as a guarantee that a website is completely safe or malicious.

+Always exercise caution when visiting unknown links or websites.

 ⸻